the-octohedron/blender-render-directory/README.md

 # blender-render-directory
 This is a commandline tool, written in PHP for rendering multiple Blender (.blend) files in batch.
-It searches the directory it resides in for .blend files and starts rendering them in alphabetical order (when using the -r option)
+It searches the directory it resides in for .blend files and starts rendering them in alphabetical order (when using the -r option).
 Or it returns a string that can be copied into your terminal to start the render.
 Basically it just rigs the render command for every .blend file together with "&&".